 Pain Relief

 There is not much that offers pain relief from the nerve damage itself.
-The muscle in my shoulder and upper back tend to always be sore from everyday use due to the winging.
-But, muscle relaxers are incredibly important in keeping my pain under control.
-Eliminating muscle spasms leads to a better life experience overall and prevents nasty flare ups before they can start.
-It took ten years to realize this and hopefully others can learn from this.
+My shoulder and upper back muscles tend to always be sore from everyday use due to the winging.
+But muscle relaxers are incredibly important in keeping my pain under control.
+Eliminating muscle spasms leads to a better life experience overall and prevents nasty flare-ups before they can start.
+It took ten years to realize this; hopefully, others can learn from it.

 Muscle Spasms

-I am taking Cyclobenzaprine (generic Flexirl) three times a day to keep spasticity is held at bay.
+I am taking Cyclobenzaprine (generic Flexirl) three times daily to keep spasticity at bay.

 Lesson Learned

-At one point I was taking Baclofen, Cyclobenzaprine, and Methocarbamol during the course of the day.
-This combination apparently has some memory loss side effect.
-I was subsequently taken off the Baclofen and I could tell my short term memory was a little better.
+At one point, I was taking Baclofen, Cyclobenzaprine, and Methocarbamol during the day.
+This combination has some memory loss side effects.
+Once off the Baclofen, my short-term memory was a little better.
+But there are many other lessons I want to cover more specifically.

-Narcotic pain killers have helped over the years but their side effects have also been harmful.
-Staying off of them is a goal that I have set but after years of taking some form of narcotic pain relievers getting off of them is a challenge.
-Currently, I am prescribed Norco (tramadol had become ineffective) to help with breakthrough pain.
-It is not very effective unless I take it long before a potentially painful event.
+Narcotic painkillers have helped over the years, but their side effects have also been harmful.
+After years of taking some form of narcotic pain relievers, we realized that I am always going to need something better than over-the-counter (OTC) pain remedies.
+Currently, I am prescribed Norco to help with breakthrough pain.
+It is not very effective unless I take it long before a potentially painful event (as you can imagine, this is tough to juggle).

-Belbuca has been a more recent addition, to my medication arsenal.
-It is incredibly effective at beating back pain and keeping the baseline level of pain more tolerable.
+Belbuca has been a more recent addition to my medication arsenal.
+It is incredibly effective at beating back pain and keeping the baseline pain level more tolerable.
 I still deal with normal discomfort and trigger point pain.
-But, a heating pad and/or supportive arm sleeve is usually helpful.
+But a heating pad or supportive arm sleeve is usually helpful.

 Homeopathic Remedies

-At the advice of my Pain Medicine Doctor and a chiropractor I have experimented with some herbal remedies.
+I have experimented with some herbal remedies at the advice of a handful of doctors and a chiropractor.
 Milk Thistle is something I take to help with liver health.
 I take a lot of Tylenol throughout the day.
-The main ingredient, acetaminophen, is known to have some adverse affects on liver functions.
+The main ingredient, acetaminophen, is known to have some adverse effects on liver functions.
+Subsequent tests on liver function have shown no significant issues.

-After some research into normal chemicals and their ability to help with muscle spasms, I added Magnesium Citrate to the mix.
-It helps with the knocking or tapping kind of spasms (it won’t touch the big ones).
-It also helps digestive functions.
+After researching everyday chemicals and their ability to help with muscle spasms, I added Magnesium Citrate to the mix.
+It helps with the knocking or tapping spasms (it won’t touch the big ones).
+It also supports digestive and nervous system functions.
+Friends have also recommended Chelated Magnesium if you want to avoid the improvements to digestive functions.

-I also take fish oil and a glucosamine, chondroitin, MSM supplement for their joint and heart health benefits.
+I also take glucosamine, chondroitin, and MSM supplements for their joint and heart health benefits.

 Trigger Point Injections

 Trigger point injections into two regions have been the go to relief option.
-However, getting trigger points in a panic can be next to impossible.
-I typically get injections once a quarter.
+However, getting trigger points in a hurry can be next to impossible.
+I typically get injections at least once a quarter.

 Pulsed Radiofrequency Lesioning

-While deemed “experimental” by insurance companies due to overuse, pulsed radiofrequency lesioning has provided significant pain relief to me.
+While deemed “experimental” by insurance companies due to overuse, pulsed radiofrequency lesioning has provided significant pain relief to me when done on a regularly scheduled basis.
+But, outside the VA systems this is impossible to get.

 Nerve Blocks

 As of late, I’ve been dealing with more nerve pain than muscular.
-After trials of Gabapentin and Lyrica, neither drug was considered useful for me.
-Gabapentin, at an effective dose, would overly suppress the nervous system.
-I was found on a couch one morning when I was supposed to be watching my son.
+After trials of Gabapentin and Lyrica, neither drug was considered helpful for me.
+Gabapentin, at an adequate dose, would overly suppress the nervous system.
+I was found on a couch one morning when I was supposed to watch my younger son.
 He was fine.
-Everyone was safe, but it was a real scare.
+Everyone was safe.
+But, it was a real scare as it had never happened before, and I have no recollection of ever feeling tired.

-As a result of all this, we’ve flipped to superscapular nerve blocks.
+As a result, we’ve flipped to superscapular nerve blocks.
 This is an injection of lidocaine and a steroid that floods the area in the superscapular region where the long thoracic nerve ventures further down into the body.
-I can get them as frequently as once a quarter, but they should last longer than that in theory.
+I can get them as frequently as once a quarter, but in theory, they should last longer than that.

 Radiofrequency Ablation

-The latest treatment is going into my pain management office every six months and cooking the nerves in the facet joints in the C-spine so that they detach.
-Nerves at that small a level and as young as I am, tend to reconnect.
+The latest treatment is going into my pain management office every six months and cooking the nerves in the facet joints in the C-spine so that they detach from the spinal cord.
+Nerves: The separation of the nerves is measured in millimeters, and as young as I am, my nerves tend to reconnect over time somehow.

-The procedure itself is incredibly painful and is not for the faint of heart.
+The procedure is excruciating and is not for the faint of heart.
 Seriously consider all your options before going down this route.
 It’s effective for me.
-But the recovery time is sometimes a couple weeks.
+But the recovery time is sometimes measured in weeks.

 Related Content